 Mercy Health Training Center

-The Mercy Health Training Center is currently under construction in Milford, Ohio, and when completed, will be one of North America’s premier soccer training centers.
+The Mercy Health Training Center is one of North America’s premier soccer training centers.
 Construction began on the facility in August of 2018 at which time FC Cincinnati announced Mercy Health as the naming rights partner for the complex.

 Designed by MSA Sport, the $30 million, 24-acre facility will include three full-size, lighted soccer fields – including two stabilized natural grass surfaces and one synthetic turf surface – as well as a goalkeeper-specific training area.